 Pursuant to the Establishment Agreement, each of the District Nos.
 1-4 is required to transfer revenues to the LHC Authority to fund the Actual Administrative Costs of District Nos.
 1-4.
 Actual Capital Costs of Bonds issued by the LHC Authority are anticipated to be paid or reimbursed by District Nos.
-1-4 pursuant to one or more capital pledge agreements pledging ad valorem property tax revenues; payment in lieu of taxes (PILOT) revenues collected under the Declaration of Payment in Lieu of Taxes between ACM Loretto VI, LLC and the District (since Amended and Restated with the LHC Authority); public improvement fee (PIF) revenues collected under (i) the Declaration of Covenants Imposing and Implementing the ACM Loreto VI, LLC Lodging Add On Public Improvement Fee, (ii) the Declaration of Covenants Imposing and Implementing the ACM Loretto VI, LLC Sales Add on Public Improvement Fee (since Amended and Restated), or (iii) any additional declaration imposing a PIF pledged to District Nos.
+1-4 pursuant to one or more capital pledge agreements pledging ad valorem property tax revenues; payment in lieu of taxes (PILOT) revenues collected under the Declaration of Payment in Lieu of Taxes between ACM Loretto VI, LLC and the District (since Amended and Restated with the LHC Authority); public improvement fee (PIF) revenues collected under (i) the Declaration of Covenants Imposing and Implementing the ACM Loreto VI, LLC Lodging Add On Public Improvement Fee, (ii) the Declaration of Covenants Imposing and Implementing the ACM Loreto VI, Elec Amended and Restated and Restated), or (iii) any additional declaration imposing a PIF pledged to District Nos.
 1-4 or the LHC Authority.